SoftwareMaintenanceEvolution/tutorial-1-lohik-0/README.md

 Hi!
 I'm Loïc Schmitt, a student in the Framework-Based Software Design and Development course.
 💻 I'm passionate about software engineering, web technologies, and embedded systems.

-Through this course, I aim to:

-Learn how to maintain and evolve existing codebases.

-Apply modern software development practices (branching, version control, CI/CD).

-Collaborate effectively using GitHub and its ecosystem.

 ![My Image](20251015_085152.png)  <!-- Link to the uploaded image -->